Answers to some of the common questions asked about NAIF, what we do and how we operate.

 We apply commercial rigour to all Investment Decisions, which are made independently of government.

-Following a successful NAIF Board Investment Decision, both NAIF’s Commonwealth Minister and the relevant State or Territory must confirm their support (non-veto) before a Project can receive NAIF funding.
+Following a successful NAIF Board Investment Decision, the relevant State or Territory may need to approve NAIF’s support and NAIF’s Commonwealth Minister must confirm their support (non-veto) before a Project can receive NAIF .
+The relevant State and Territory may also be required to approve NAIF’s offer of financing to the project.

 NAIF will review and assess information as soon as it is available from the proponent.